abstractmachine/head-md-oracle-of-suits/code/tutorials/readme.md

 Code can be daunting.
 This is an extemely fast-ramp into the basics of writing a powerful P5.js program: [coding.md](./coding.md).

 ## Media Pipe Demos
+A simplified [Hand Landmark Demo](https://github.com/abstractmachine/head-md-oracle-of-suits/tree/main/code/2025-10-22/Hands) can be downloaded as a release here: [MediaPipe Hands + P5.js Demo](https://github.com/abstractmachine/head-md-oracle-of-suits/releases/latest)

-[Pierre Rossel](https://github.com/prossel) has created a series of online interactive [P5.js + MediaPipe demos](https://prossel.github.io/Oracle-of-suits-demos/).
+[Pierre Rossel](https://github.com/prossel) has also created a series of online interactive [P5.js + MediaPipe demos](https://prossel.github.io/Oracle-of-suits-demos/).
 You can find the source-code of his demos on his github repository [Oracle-of-suits-demos](https://github.com/prossel/Oracle-of-suits-demos).